 ![]() |

-SUBMATRIX FORMAT TYPE 1 Symmetric or Nonsymmetric Full matrix stored by columns.
-Equation numbers may be in a random order, including repeated equation numbers.
-This format is standard FORTRAN format for the submatrix S(M,M). |
+SUBMATRIX FORMAT TYPE 2 Symmetric or Nonsymmetric; Full matrix stored by rows; Equation numbers can be in a random order, including repeated equation numbers.
+This format is included for compatibility with existing programs. |

 ![]() |

-SUBMATRIX FORMAT TYPES 3 and 4 Symmetric only Lower triangular stored by rows starting with column 1 and proceeding through the diagonal.
+SUBMATRIX FORMAT TYPES 3 and 4 Symmetric only; Lower triangular stored by rows starting with column 1 and proceeding through the diagonal.
 For format type 3, equation numbers must be in numerical order with no repeated equation numbers.
 This format provides the fastest assembly for symmetric matrices.
 For format type 4, equation numbers can be in a random order, including repeated equation numbers that may result from degenerate finite elements. |

 ![]() |